soxueren/atsd/integration/matlab/README.md

 ## Review Tables in Database Explorer

-For example let WANTED_METRIC be `*java*`.
-So Database Browser would look like that (one metric table is opened for example):
+For example, set `TABLE_NAME_FILTER` variable to `*java*`.
+The Database Browser would display a set of tables matching the expression:

 ![](resources/database_browser.png)

-Any number of columns may be picked -- then Data Preview window will be opened, having first N rows of resultset (N=25 by default).
+Select one or multiple columns to open the Data Preview window displaying the first N rows of the resultset (25 by default).

 Example with datetime, value and text fields selected:

 ![](resources/data_preview.png)

-Full resultset can be imported via interface button Import (that one with green arrow).
+Full resultset can be imported via Import button highlighted with green arrow.

 ## Load Data

-Example of simple sql request to ATSD and importing resultset into MatLab variable (assuming `conn_atsd` is set already):
+Execute a SQL query to import the resultset into a MatLab variable:

 ```matlab
 sqlquery = 'SELECT * FROM gc_time_percent LIMIT 50';